 Cost considerations

 Private golf lessons can cost anywhere from $50 to $500 per hour.
 Lessons with a PGA professional often exceed $300, making them pricier than standard sessions.
-Group lessons or online golf instruction tend to be more affordable options for beginner golfers.
+Group lessons and online golf instruction tend to be more affordable options for beginner golfers.

 Choosing these alternatives can help reduce expenses without missing key fundamentals like proper golf swing techniques.